 The General Music Director of the Komische Oper Berlin from 2012 to 2017, Henrik Nánási conducted new productions of Mazeppa, Eugene Onegin, Gianni Schicchi, La Belle Hélène, Die Zauberflöte, Così fan tutte, Don Giovanni, Bartók’s Duke Bluebeard’s Castle, Prokofiev’s The Fiery Angel, Massenet’s Cendrillon and Mussorgsky’s The Fair at Sorochyntsi as well as revivals of Der Rosenkavalier, Rusalka and Rigoletto.
 Since his appointment in 2012, the Komische Oper Berlin has been named “Opera House of the Year 2013” by Opera World Magazine and “Opera Company of the Year 2015” at the Opera Awards.

 Mo.
-Nánási has regularly conducted at several major opera houses including the Royal Opera House Covent Garden (Turandot, Il Barbiere di Siviglia, Salome), Bayerische Staatsoper München (La Traviata), Opéra National de Paris (Die Zauberflöte), San Francisco Opera (Elektra), Lyric Opera of Chicago (Le Nozze di Figaro), Teatro dell’Opera di Roma (La Bohème), Arena di Verona (Carmen), Opernhaus Zürich (Le Nozze di Figaro), Palau de les Arts Reina Sofia in Valencia (Duke Bluebeard’s Castle, Macbeth, Werther), Gran Teatre del Liceu in Barcelona (Die Zauberflöte), Hamburgische Staatsoper (Otello, Lucia di Lammermoor, La Traviata), Oper Frankfurt (La Bohème, I Masnadieri, L’Étoile, La Gazza Ladra), Semperoper Dresden (L’Italiana in Algeri, La Bohème, Madama Butterfly, La Traviata, La Cenerentola).
+Nánási has regularly conducted at several major opera houses including The Metropolitan Opera (Iolanta, Duke Bluebeard’s Castle), Royal Opera House Covent Garden (Turandot, Il Barbiere di Siviglia, Salome, Simon Boccanegra), Teatro alla Scala and San Francisco Opera (Elektra), Bayerische Staatsoper München (La Traviata), Opéra National de Paris and Gran Teatre del Liceu in Barcelona (Die Zauberflöte), Lyric Opera of Chicago and Opernhaus Zürich (Le Nozze di Figaro), Teatro dell’Opera di Roma (La Bohème, Die Zauberflöte), Arena di Verona (Carmen), Palau de les Arts Reina Sofia in Valencia (Duke Bluebeard’s Castle, Macbeth, Werther, Iolanta), Hamburgische Staatsoper (Otello, Lucia di Lammermoor, La Traviata), Oper Frankfurt (La Bohème, I Masnadieri, L’Étoile, La Gazza Ladra, Otello), Semperoper Dresden (L’Italiana in Algeri, La Bohème, Madama Butterfly, La Traviata, La Cenerentola).